DSC-McMaster-U/mac-a-thon/README.md

 ## General Info

-This project aims to create a modern website for the annual Solution Challenge Hackathon presented by McMaster's chapter of Google Developer Student Clubs (GDSC).
+This project aims to create a modern website for the annual Mac-a-thon Hackathon presented by McMaster's chapter of Google Developer Student Clubs (GDSC).

 ### Technologies Used